MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     ![xcode edit scheme release](walkthrough-images/xcode-edit-scheme-release.png)

 1. At this point, the Framework is ready to be created.
-Build the framework for both simulator and device architectures and then combine the outputs as a single framework package.
-Identify installed SDK versions in order to build the source code using **xcodebuild** tool:
+Build the framework for both simulator and device architectures and then combine the outputs as a single binary framework bundle (`.xcframework`).
+Identify installed SDK versions in order to build archives using the **xcodebuild** tool:

     ```bash
     xcodebuild -showsdks